mat-docs/MA.Streaming.Api.UsageSample/Python/README.md

 ## Stream Writer Basic

-This is an example demonstrating how to publish data via the stream API.
+This example demonstrates how to publish new data via the Stream API.

-Two periodic parameters are created as part of this example, `Sin:MyApp` and `Cos:MyApp` which are sin and cos waves.
+Two parameters are present as part of this sample, `Sin:MyApp`, and `Cos:MyApp`,corresponding to a sine and cosine wave.

+## Stream Reader SQLRace

+This example demonstrates how to consume data from the broker via the Stream API.
+The example will read packets for an ongoing session, and write the contents to an ATLAS Session.
+If there are no ongoing session, it will wait until a new one starts.